raindrum/citeurl/docs_source/frontends.md

 ## CiteURL Server

-If you just want to use CiteURL from your web browser, I host an instance of it at [citation.link](https://citation.link).
+If you just want to use CiteURL from your web browser, it's hosted as a web app at [citation.link](https://www.citation.link).

-You can also use a set of [custom citation templates](template-yamls) to host your own instance on your local network or beyond.
-The simplest way to do that is to run this command:
+You can also host your own instance of it on your local network or beyond.
+This is useful if you want to add support for your own [custom citation templates](template-yamls).
+The simplest way is to run this command:

 ```citeurl
 citeurl host -st PATH_TO_YOUR_TEMPLATES.YAML